Patrice Péron

-Patrice Péron (born 20 June 1949) is a French former international rugby union player.
+Patrice Péron (20 June 1949 – 29 December 2025) was a French international rugby union player.

 Péron was born in Colombes and played for Paris club Racing Club de France.

 A flanker, Péron gained France representative honours on their 1975 tour of South Africa.
 He played in both Test matches against the Springboks, scoring a try on debut at Free State Stadium in Bloemfontein.

+Péron died on 29 December 2025, at the age of 76.